AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Learning Path-related changes

-### Admin:&nbsp;Learning Transcripts and Unified Report
+### Admin: Learning Transcripts and Unified Report

 **Existing connections**

-If the option Learning Path is&nbsp;disabled&nbsp;in the&nbsp;Admin&nbsp;account, no rows and columns are added in the reports.
+If the option Learning Path is disabled in the Admin account, no rows and columns are added in the reports.

-If the option Learning Path is&nbsp;enabled&nbsp;in the&nbsp;Admin&nbsp;account, the report will contain the column type Learning Path (Higher Level) for all learners who are enrolled&nbsp;in&nbsp;a Learning Path.
+If the option Learning Path is enabled in the Admin account, the report will contain the column type Learning Path (Higher Level) for all learners who are enrolled in a Learning Path.

 **New connections**

-If the option Learning Path is&nbsp;disabled&nbsp;in the&nbsp;Admin&nbsp;account, the training report will consist of the following columns:
+If the option Learning Path is disabled in the Admin account, the training report will consist of the following columns:

 * Embedded Path: Displays the name of the Learning Program